Acton Post |

 (Lac qui Parle State Park)

-An independent fur post, mission and Chippewa dwellings.
+An independent fur post, mission and Chippewa dwellings at the southern end of Lac qui Parle Lake.
 Renville died in 1846, and the Dakota Indians forced the abandonment of the mission soon after.
 The Lac qui Parle Mission still exists.

 An American Fur Co. post located on the "River au Gris of the St. Peters", below Big Stone Lake.